UpsyJr/RaspberryPiFullyCompatibleWithScripts/README.md

 ```bash
 %www-data ALL=(ALL) NOPASSWD:ALL
 ```
-This line will let us use sudo commant without logging in as root user for the www-data user from the website
+This line will let us use sudo command without logging in as root user for the www-data user from the website

 And that's it!